Global Political Unity

 As explained in these accounts, the separate beasts or kingdoms of Daniel 7 are now united into a single blasphemous beast in Revelation 13.
 Their separate attributes (the lion, the bear, the leopard, and the beast of 10 horns) have been integrated into a single kingdom, with the exception of the eagle’s wings, which were “plucked” or torn off.

 In the time of this final human kingdom, the world will face unprecedented trouble and suffering which the Bible calls the “great tribulation”.
 The names that are written in the Lamb’s (Christ’s) Book of Life will face great persecution and be hated by all nations because of the name of Jesus.
+However, this intense unparalleled suffering will start against the Jewish people living in Judea (Westbank, Israel).
 In this final 3.5-year period of human government, Satan will lash out in his ultimate attempt to deceive the world before he is bound and imprisoned for 1,000 years.